 When can a Guinea Pig go outside?

 Guinea Pigs can live outside all year long, however, if you choose to keep your piggy outside during the winter, you must ensure his hutch is protected from the cold, wind and rain.
+You can find out more about keeping him warm below.

 If your Guinea Pig is outside during the summer, which is great for your piggy, then make sure he’s sheltered from direct sunlight, as Guinea Pig’s can quickly overheat.